 Records the minutes of all executive board meetings, of the convention, and of any other called meetings.

-Presents the minutes as directed by the president
+Presents the minutes as directed by the president.

 3. Maintains a permanent file of all records and transfers them to her successor.

 4. Serves on the state executive board and attends all meetings.